 7. Take a Zipline across the border

-You probably didn’t know about this but Spain is the only country that gives travelers the opportunity to ride a zip line through the border.
+You probably didn’t know about this but Spain is the only country which gives travelers the opportunity to ride a zip line through the border.
 Known as the Limite Zero project, this zip line starts from Sanlucar de Guadiana, a small village in Andalusia in the south of Spain and it ends in the town of Alcoutim in Algarve, Portugal.
 This one-minute-ride will not only get you to zip-line your way to another country but also go back in time.
 Even though neighbors, Spain and Portugal are in two different time zones.

 8. Of course: Bullfighting

 Animal rights activists keep criticizing it, while Spaniards complain that it’s not as popular as it used to be but bullfighting has been a traditional sport in Spain for hundreds of years.
 It’s an inescapable part of the country’s history that always made me wonder how this cruel ritual survived in such a progressive western democracy.
 There are more places to witness bullfighting and it depends on what you’re looking for.
 The most convenient place to see it is obviously, Madrid.
 If you want to see the traditional way, take a trip to Seville.
 Finally, if you want to have an authentic old-school experience go to Malaga or Ronda.

 9. Dine in the oldest restaurant in the world